 The solid horizontal lines in the calendar are the first day of each month.
 The dotted horizontal lines are Sundays; their dates are shown as small numbers next to the month abbreviations.

 The calendar is returned as a PDF file.
-You'll need the free Acrobat Reader to display and print it.

 The calendar is meant to be printed.
 If you are going to print it on a black and white printer, use the grayscale option.
 The color version will print poorly on a black and white printer.
 In any case, make sure that you are printing at the highest resolution possible for your printer.